 - Start by getting a wire strainer.
-Spread a towel on the bottom of the strainer and pour greek yogurt on it.
+Spread a towel on the bottom of the filter and pour Greek yogurt on it.
 Put a container under it and wait for it to filter in the refrigerator.
-If you are going to prepare the atom for the dinner, you can start straining the yogurt in the morning.
+If you prepare the atom for dinner, you can start straining the yogurt in the morning.
 If you’re going to eat it at lunch, let it drain overnight.

 - Within a few hours, you will see that some of the yogurt’s water has drained into the container below and thickened.
 At the end of the process, you will get a strained spreadable Greek yogurt.
 Add some salt to it and mix.
 Crush the garlic and add it to the yogurt.
 After mixing it all well, put it aside.

-- Get a medium deep pan and start preheating.
+- Get a medium-deep pan and start preheating.
 When the pan is hot enough, add the oil.
 After 40-60 seconds, add the butter.
 (Butter heats up faster than oil.
-That’s why this order is important).
+That’s why this order is essential).
 Chop the dried cayenne peppers and transfer them into the oil and melted butter mixture.
 Add red chili powder and mix it.

 - After waiting for 3-4 minutes for the oil to heat up more, remove it from the stove.
 Put the yogurt on a serving plate.
 Shape with the back of a tablespoon and pour the pepper oil mixture over it.